Copper Mountain (film): Musicians

 The film has on-screen song performances, by Ronnie Hawkins, of songs written by John Fogerty, for Creedence Clearwater Revival, including Lodi.

+Rita Coolidge sings the cover songs "One Fine Day" and "The Way You Do the Things You Do", and performs her 1977 top-ten hit "We're All Alone".

 Bill Champlin sings the Alan Thicke—Bill Champlin song, "Sara".

+Jim Carrey (as Bobby Todd) sings with the band the song "Mr. Bojangles" in the style of Sammy Davis Jr..

 The musicians, appear alone, and together in groups, singing on a hillside stage and in the facility’s nightclub.
 The musicians include: